Skip to Content

 September 16, 2007 • Darrell Shandrow Hilliker

 Last night, I began listening to J.C.
 Hutchins’ 7th Son podcast novel.
 Though not perfect, the Apple hosted web platform on which the site is hosted is mostly accessible enough to allow participation by blind listeners.
 Right now, however, there is one unfortunate exception.
-Features such as the ability to post comments are protected by a visual CAPTCHA that does not deliver a reasonable accomodation that would afford blind and visually impaired people the ability to participate.
+Features such as the ability to post comments are protected by… Finish Reading Visual Verification: J.C.
+Hutchins of the 7th Son Podcast Steps Up to the Plate

 Invitation to Join the Blind Access Journal Mailing List